dung-phan/memory-game-server/README.md

 # Introduction

-This repository is the serve of the Memory Game app.
+This repository is the server of the Memory Game app.
 This project uses Express server and Sequelize ORM.

 ## Features Overview